Published on: 9 January 2018 | Last updated: 21 August 2019

 Relatively easy - the only significant climb on the route is from Innsbruck to Brenner.
 However, note that if you are heading in the other direction, there is a tough climb from Wiesing to the Achensee.

 Mainly on traffic-free cycleways or restricted roads, or on quiet roads.
 The climb to Brenner involves 8 kilometres or so on the main B182 road; this was not especially busy, but you can catch the train if you'd rather avoid it.
-There's also a stressful stretch near Conegliano in the Veneto — again, you could take the train to avoid this if you prefer.
+More recently the closure of a section of the cycleway near Castelavazzo in the Veneto means that cyclists have to take to a busy road for 1.6 kilometres.
+Again, there's the option of taking the train.
+There's also a stressful stretch near Conegliano in the Veneto — but there is a variant that lets you avoid most of this bit.

 Mixed surfaces.
 In Austria and Germany, a significant proportion is on aggregate-surfaced bike paths - although these are generally in good condition.
 In Italy, a greater proportion of the route is on tarmac, but there are still some stretches on compacted-aggregate cycleways.
-The longest aggregate-surfaced sections are between Toblach and Cortina d'Ampezzo, and the final stretch from Treviso along the river Sile.
+The longest aggregate-surfaced sections are between Toblach and Cortina d'Ampezzo, and the final stretch from Treviso along the Sile river.

 The route is well signposted.
-The München-Venezia signage mainly relies on stickers or waymarkers added to existing cycle route signs, so it's worth knowing the names of the cycle routes it uses and the places along the way.
+The München-Venezia signage mainly relies on stickers or waymarkers added to existing cycle route signs — so it's worth knowing the names of the cycle routes it uses, and the names of places along the way.

 Weather and when to go